chulminy/Vision_Based_Automated_Crack/README.md

 1. Clone (or download) the source code in github into a directory of your choice.
 2. Manually annotate your object-of-interest using `RunLabeling.m`.
 3. Run `RunTrainClassifier.m` and `RunTest.m`, consecutively.
 However, you have to modify and update parameters in `Parameters.m`, applicable to your own application.
-4. I would recommend that you first understand the flow of the code using my images.
+4. I would recommend that you first understand the flow of the code using the images in the [**paper**](http://onlinelibrary.wiley.com/doi/10.1111/mice.12141/abstract).

 ##Sample Outcome